3DPrintDemon/How-to-Update-Sovol-Klipper-Screen-To-Latest-Klipper-SV06-and-SV07/README.md

 ```
 but this time change the options to these...
 ```
-STM32F103 with a "28KiB bootloader" and serial (on USART1 PA10/PA9)
+STM32F103 with a "28KiB bootloader" and serial (on USART1 PA10/PA9) communication.
-communication.
 ```
 Save & exit

-now simple type
+now simply type
 ```
 make
 ```